Russian cruiser Svetlana (1896)

 The Russian cruiser Svetlana (Светлана) was a protected cruiser of the Imperial Russian Navy.
-She was the flagship of the Commander-in-Chief of the Imperial Russian Navy and was used as a royal yacht in peacetime.
+She was the flagship of the Commander-in-Chief of the Imperial Russian Navy and was used as an imperial yacht in peacetime.
 She was sunk in combat during Battle of Tsushima in the Russo-Japanese War.

-Background and Design
+Background and design

 Svetlana was constructed to provide Grand Duke Alexei Alexandrovich Romanov with a royal yacht.
 As the younger brother of Tsar Alexander III and uncle of Tsar Nicholas II, Grand Duke Alexei was commander-in-chief of the Imperial Russian Navy.
-The order was placed with Forges et Chantiers de la Méditerranée at Le Harve, France based on the design of the French Friant-class cruiser.
+The order was placed with Forges et Chantiers de la Méditerranée at Le Havre, France based on the design of the French Friant-class cruiser.

 The cruiser was equipped with six 152-mm Canet guns, ten 47-mm Hotchkiss guns and two torpedoes; however, its armor was slightly less than that of her French sister ships.
 In place of the armor, Svetlana had luxurious facilities for the Grand Duke, including wooden decks, and an apartment with living room, study and bedroom and a large bathroom, together with a rooms for his servants.